-It is in honor of those who came before us.
-It is not the popular Hawaiian music of today.
-Lono’s songs are of Molokai’s sacred sights, history, animal traditions, the winds of the different districts, it’s high chiefs, the children, the paniolo’s (cowboys) and the people of Moloka’i.
+Lono’s teachings are in honor of those who came before us.
+His songs are of Molokai’s sacred sights, history, animal traditions, the winds of the different districts, it’s high chiefs, the children, the paniolo’s (cowboys) and the people of Moloka’i.
 “It is but a fleeting glimpse for us to see the things our ancestors had to encounter and overcome to leave us the paradise we live in today.”
 Lono will be teaching true Hawaiian ukulele traditions and pack the music with stories (mo’olelo) of Molokai’s past from 600 AD, to the present.
-Lono and his friends will also do an ancient presentation of Moloka’i hula that is made up of 3 dances and their stories.
+Lono and his friends will also share an ancient presentation of Moloka’i hula and their stories.

 CRAIG CHEE AND SARAH MAISEL

 Craig Chee was born and raised on Oahu, he matured as an ‘ukulele player and musician on the mainland.
 Throughout attending and graduating from the University of Oregon, Craig focused on teaching a myriad of different styles with the tiny instrument.
 Craig has had the honor of working under Jake Shimabukuro and Troy Fernandez, and has become a renown instructor and performer around the world.
 Craig infuses his energetic and just plain “fun” style into many genres of music and is known for his collaborations at different music events.